-IHDA released a request for application for a third round of the Permanent Supportive Housing Development Program (PSH).
-The program round funded seven developments serving extremely low-income persons with disabilities, persons experiencing homelessness and other vulnerable populations.
+IHDA released requests for application for a fourth round in 2017 and fifth round in 2018 for the Permanent Supportive Housing Development Program (PSH).
+The program funds developments that serve extremely low-income persons with disabilities, persons experiencing homelessness and other vulnerable populations.
 These developments contain no more than 25 units and are required to set aside a minimum of 10 percent of units for referrals through the Statewide Referral Network.
-According to IHDA's strategic plan, there will be another round of funding for this PSH program in 2018.
+The 2017 program round funded seven developments and the 2018 round funded six developments.